Forget Hygge, It’s Time to Embrace the Scandinavian Concept of Friluftsliv

 Even in the middle of the city, there are ways to connect with nature.
 Take a new route through your neighborhood each time you go out for a walk.
 Get a field guide or app so you can identify the trees and plants growing along the sidewalk or in public parks and green spaces.
 You’ll be surprised at how many different kinds of plants are growing right there in the city.
 Some of them might even be medicinal or edible!

 Getting out in all seasons means you get to see the changes that are always happening in the landscapes you’ve become familiar with.
 You’ll see the leaves change, the animals hunting for food, then the snow crunches beneath your feet, then it melts away and reveals all the fresh shoots and buds of spring, and then the cycle repeats.

-How to Deal With a Coronavirus Winter
+How to Deal With Winter

 Seeing these natural ebbs and flows can be comforting when it feels like we’re stuck in an unending challenge.
 With the pandemic forcing most of us to forgo the usual family gatherings of the winter holiday season, this winter already feels like it will be long and isolating.
 We can and should take steps now to bolster our spirits and help provide structure to our days, so I urge you to get out there and friluftsliv your way through these dark days and stormy nights.
 You just might find that you love snow as much as I do.